Timeline

 A team of archaeologists came to Acton Trussell to investigate accounts of a shifted village said to have been located around the church of St. James which stands on rising ground about a mile from the centre of the present village.

-Research failed to support the 'shifted village' story however what emerged was a evidence of human activity stretching back in time more than eight thousand.
+Research failed to support the 'shifted village' story however what emerged was a evidence of human activity stretching back in time more than eight thousand years.

 The people who repopulated the land were hunter gathers, nomads who lived together in small family groups moving across the landscape as the seasons demanded following the herds, foraging for berries, edible roots , collecting shellfish or spearing fish.